The first thing that you'll do as a part of the Jay-D assembly process is soldering!

 Using the soldering iron

 Soldering iron instructions

-Please use the soldering iron stand every time you are not using the soldering iron to make sure you don't burn the surface or the circuit board!
+Please use the metal stand every time you are not using the soldering iron to make sure you don't burn the surface or the circuit board.

 Make sure to not touch the soldering iron tip for at least five minutes after you have turned it off.